By Cheryl Arutt, Psy.D.

 Another article: The Artist’s Unconscious and the Metaphor of Birth, By Cheryl Arutt.

-Photos and links to other articles on topics of emotional well-being, emotional health, and managing emotions – added by site author Douglas Eby:
+Photos above and links to other articles on topics of emotional well-being, emotional health, and managing emotions – added by site author Douglas Eby:

 Christian Bale gained the nickname “Tandy” because he was always throwing tantrums. – From post: Anger and creativity.